uriba107/ivc-docker/README.md

  2. Run 'build.sh' script as a docker enabled user (root should work)

 ## Install IVC Server
-install script and systemd are ubuntu compatible and tested on Ubuntu 16.04.
+install script and systemd are ubuntu compatible and tested on Ubuntu 16.04 and CentOS7.
-#### Ubuntu
+#### Ubuntu 16.04/CentOS 7.0
  1. Copy BMS' IVC folder to the folder containing the install script on the server.
  2. Run 'install.sh' script as root.